Spain Says Deadly Migrant Rush attack On Its Territory - UrduPoint

 More than 500 managed to enter a border control area after cutting a fence with shears, Melilla authorities said in a statement.

-On Saturday, calm returned to the border area, with Moroccan security forces lightly deployed along the frontier.
+The death toll, which could still rise, is by far the worst recorded in years of attempts by migrants to cross into Melilla, one of Spain's North Africa enclaves which have the EU's only land borders on the continent.

-In a forested area where migrants have been camping out for years, none were to be seen.
+By Saturday, calm had returned to the border area, with Moroccan security forces lightly deployed and no migrants to be seen.

 Mohamed Amine Abidar of the AMDH said migrants, who are often rounded up by authorities and taken to cities further south, had "probably moved away for fear of being displaced".